observablehq/plot/README.md

 If any of **z**, **fill**, or **stroke** is a channel, the first of these channels is considered the *z* dimension and will be used to subdivide groups.

+The default reducer for the **title** channel returns a summary list of the top 5 values with the corresponding number of occurrences.

 #### Plot.group(*outputs*, *options*)

 <!-- jsdoc group -->